swarmcity/boardwalk-ts/README.md

 Who, oh who, will respond to Frank's request?

 #### New epics in this episode:
+- [ ]  As a user, I can see all marketplaces with the number of completed deals for each one, so I can see the activity in Swarm City. #4

 - [ ] As a seeker, I can post a new request in a hashtag, describing what I am asking for and how much SWT I am offering,  so providers can see what my need is. [#1](https://github.com/swarmcity/boardwalk-ts/issues/1)